 (2) If the interstate prisoner is in the charge of an interstate escort and requires overnight accommodation while in this State, the prisoner may, at the request of the escort, be detained in a prison, external facility or police lock-up for that period, and the relevant interstate absence permit is sufficient authority for that detention.

-[Regulation 54R inserted in Gazette 3 Apr 2007 p.
+[Regulation 54R inserted: Gazette 3 Apr 2007 p.
 1502-3.]

 54S.
 Arrest of interstate prisoners